fjebaker/maths-reference/src/vectorspaces/vector-spaces.md

 \text{dim} \, (\text{ker} \, T)^0 = & \, \text{dim} \, \text{im} \, T, \\
  = & \, \text{dim} \, \text{im} \, T^\ast. \\
 :::
-As both have the same dimension, they must be equal. $\square$
+As both have the same dimension, they must be equal.
+The exact same line of thinking follows for the other equation. $\square$

 ```
 ````